-The pastor's little daughter Sits smiling in the sun, Beside her on the old stone bench The story-book just done, And lurking in her wine-brown eyes A story just begun, For yonder, pruning the apple trees, it the story of Moses In his rush-wrapped cradle found, Or of Joseph and his brethren?
-He Phinks as he giances round.
-"Y Thene finished your volume, Amy, Is it something scriptural and sound?"
-And his little daughter blushes and starts, And her book falls to the ground.
+The pastor's little daughter Sits smiling in the sun, Beside her on the old stone beuch The story-book just done, And lurking in her wine-brown eves A story just begun, For yonder, pruning the apple trees, Behold the farmer's son.

-Behold the farmer's son.
 Slowly adown the pathway The pastor comes and goes, And settles with his long, lean hand The glasses on his nose.
-Bore ever dry, brown branch before So beautiful a rose?
+Bore ever dry, brown branch before

+So beautiful a rose?
 Ah, he thinks his blossom only a bud, Though he watches it as it blows.